 Using the RAG status bar about all the things you can optimize for SEO is sweet.
 You can quickly tell what and where you need to work on.
 You can see the exact number of characters and what you should be tweaking to fix any problems and meet the general SEO recommendations.

 You’ve also got full control on the visibility of the post, together with the possibility to define a custom social image.

 All of the basics are fairly covered.

 Honestly speaking, I was expecting a bit more out of the SEO framework here.
-While the general SEO settings of a site are critically important to how search engines view your site, it’s how you SEO each individual page around keywords which really matters for search engines.
+While the general SEO settings of a site are critically important to how search engines view your site, it’s how you SEO each individual page around keywords that really matters for search engines.

-SEOing a specific page or post is all about how you use the keywords in the article / page.
+SEOing a specific page or post is all about how you use the keywords in the article/page.
 If you’re not doing SEO around specific keywords, you’re not doing SEO right.
-For an SEO plugin, on page SEO recommendations around the keywords you are focusing on, is a must.
+For an SEO plugin, on-page SEO recommendations around the keywords you are focusing on, is a must.

 Frankly speaking, my expectations have not been met in this regard.